 FAQ: “We have taken over operations for a data center which belongs to and was previously operated by our client.
 We have expanded our information asset inventory to include not just our own assets but also the data centre assets belonging to our client.
 How should we handle risk-assessing our client’s information assets?”

 A: Ideally, work with your client relationship people to involve the client directly in the risk analysis.
-Helping your client’s management to understand and elaborate the information risks relating to their assets will clarify what they expect of your organization in respect of information security services, and will ensure that your colleagues appreciate what is expected of them.
+Helping your client’s management to understand and elaborate the information risks relating to their assets will clarify what they expect of your organisation in respect of information security services, and will ensure that your colleagues appreciate what is expected of them.

-If the client is unwilling or unable to engage fully with the risk analysis, you should at least assess the information risks relating to the contract and services from your organization’s perspective, including the risk that the client may have unrealistic or inappropriate expectations about the information security services you are providing for them.
+If the client is unwilling or unable to engage fully with the risk analysis, you should at least assess the information risks relating to the contract and services from your organisation's perspective, including the risk that the client may have unrealistic or inappropriate expectations about the information security services you are providing for them.

-For example, you presumably take regular backups purely for your own operational reasons, routinely backing up the operating system and application software, configuration details, disk structures etc. However, the client may mistakenly believe that you are also backing up all their vital business data, even if they have never formally specified this as part of the contract or Service Level Agreement with your organization ... you can probably see where this is headed.
+For example, you presumably take regular backups purely for your own operational reasons, routinely backing up the operating system and application software, configuration details, disk structures etc. However, the client may mistakenly believe that you are also backing up all their vital business data, even if they have never formally specified this as part of the contract or Service Level Agreement with your organisation ... you can probably see where this is headed.
 Imagine the fallout if something goes terribly wrong one day, for instance a disk fails or is accidentally overwritten.
-You should be able to replace the disk and restore the directory structure, but you may not be able to recover the client’s data.
+You should be able to replace the disk and restore the directory structure, but you may not be able to recover the client's data.
 Maybe you have a full-disk image backup, but it is several days or weeks old whereas the client thought you were doing real-time disk mirroring!

 You are probably well advised to consider your client's information risks anyway, even if they don’t want to know.
 A serious information security incident involving the data centre will almost certainly damage your customer relations, could lead to legal arguments over the contract/SLA and in the worst case could put the client out of business.